 How Workflow Automation For Government Creates Happier Communities

-Workflow automation can work wonders for government operations and the public servants who carry them out, as we’ve noted in a previous post.
+Government workflow automation can work wonders for public service operations and the public servants who carry them out, as we’ve noted in a previous post.
 But what are the benefits it brings to the taxpaying citizens, businesses and other entities that make up the fabric of a community?

 The most obvious ones involve reduction or elimination – of long wait lines at government offices, delays in getting service, and paperwork.